-A wake window is the amount of time your baby is awake between one nap and the next.
+A wake window is the amount of time your baby or toddler is awake between one nap and the next.
 I like to count wake windows from the time you get your baby out of the crib or bassinet until you lay him down again.

-Wake windows include everything that happens while your baby is out of the bassinet or crib, including feeding, spending time outside, playing with toys, singing songs, reading books, and even the bedtime routine.
+Wake windows include everything that happens while your baby or toddler is out of the bassinet or crib, including feeding, spending time outside, playing with toys, singing songs, reading books, and even the bedtime routine.

 Your goal is to find that perfect balance between tired enough to fall asleep but not overly tired.
 So, let's talk about how to figure out the amount of awake time your baby needs between naps: